CarrieForle/time-utility/README.md

 # Time utilities
-Get timestamps and convert datetime between timezones.
+2 Python scripts to get timestamps and convert datetime between timezones.

 You need Python>=3.9 to run the scripts.